Semiparametric Regression for Spatial Data via Deep Learning: Introduction

 To meet these challenges, here we develop deep learning-based semiparametric regression for spatial data.
 Specifically, we use a sparsely connected feedforward neural network to fit the regression model, where the spatial dependence is captured by Gaussian random fields.
 By assuming a compositional structure on the regression function, the consistency of the neural network estimator is guaranteed.
 The advantages of the proposed method are fourfold.
 First, we do not assume any parametric functional form for the regression function, allowing the true mean function to be nonlinear or with complex interactions.
 This is an improvement over many of the existing parametric, semiparametric, or nonparametric approaches {\citep{SVCM_1, SVCM_2, SVCM_3, SVCM_4, SAR_lee_2002, nonparametric_robinson2011, nonparametric_jenish2012, nonparametric_wavelet, nonparametric_lu2014, nonparametric_kurisu2019, nonparametric_kurisu2022}.
 Second, under some mild technical conditions, we show that the estimator is consistent.
 To the best of our knowledge, this is the first theoretical result in deep neural network for spatially dependent data.
 Third, the convergence rate is free of the input dimension, which means our estimator does not suffer from the curse of dimensionality.
 Finally, owing to the appealing properties of SGD, our method is feasible for large scale dataset and streaming data.

 The remainder of the paper is organized as follows.
 Section \ref{model_estimator} formulates the statistical problem and presents the deep neural network estimator.
 The computational aspects and theoretical properties of the estimator are given in Section \ref{implementation_theory}.
 Section \ref{simulation} evaluates the finite-sample performance of the proposed estimator by a simulation study.
-We apply our method to a real-world dataset in Section \ref{real_data}.
+We apply our method to a real-world dataset in Section \ref{real_data} and some concluding remarks are provided in Section \ref{conclusion}.
 Technical details are provided in Appendix.